 Visitors/Parents/Students are not permitted to enter classrooms before or after school hours.
-Methacton encourages students to learn personal responsibility by requiring them to bring home, at dismissal time, any item they may need for any after school activity at dismissal time.
+Methacton encourages students to learn personal responsibility by requiring them to bring home, at dismissal time, any item they may need for any after school activity.

-PLEASE DO NOT ENTER CLASSROOMS UNLESS THE TEACHER IS PRESENT AND PERMISSION IS GIVEN BY THE TEACHER OR OFFICE STAFF TO DO SO - DURING ANY TIME DURING THE COURSE OF THE SCHOOL DAY, OR AFTER HOURS.
+PLEASE DO NOT ENTER CLASSROOMS UNLESS THE TEACHER IS PRESENT AND PERMISSION IS GIVEN BY THE TEACHER OR OFFICE STAFF TO DO SO.